Enhancing Sexuality With Education & Resources

 It’s natural for people to lose interest in sex at some point.
 However, if this continues long-term, it can decrease physical and mental health and interfere with relationships.

-What Causes a Lack of Intimacy or Sexuality?
+What Causes a Lack of Intimacy of Sexual Pleasure?

 Psychological Issues

-Low libido or sexual dysfunction that cause a lack of intimacy can result from a variety of causes, including psychological issues.
-A lack of communication, depression, anxiety, or other mental health concerns can prevent men and women from desiring a sexual connection.
-Trust issues, betrayal, or a fear of how the person will react can prevent the flow of communication, causing more intimacy issues.
+Sexual dysfunction or distress that causes a lack of intimacy can result from a variety of causes, including psychological issues.
+Depression, anxiety, or other mental health concerns can prevent men and women from desiring or fostering a sexual connection.
+Trust issues, betrayal, or a fear of close connection can prevent the flow of communication, causing more intimacy issues.

 Physical Factors